Jackson Laboratory: The Jackson Laboratory Cancer Center

 The Jackson Laboratory Cancer Center (JAXCC) first received its National Cancer Institute designation in 1983 in recognition of the foundational cancer research conducted there.
 The JAXCC is one of seven NCI-designated Cancer Centers with a focus on basic research.

-The Jackson Laboratory Cancer Center has a single program, "Genetic Models for Precision Cancer Medicine," composed of three biological themes: cancer cell robustness, genomic and genetic complexity, and progenitor cell biology.
+The Jackson Laboratory Cancer Center has a single program, Genetic Models for Precision Cancer Medicine, composed of three biological themes: cancer cell robustness, genomic and genetic complexity, and progenitor cell biology.
 The themes emphasize the systems genetics of cancer and translational cancer genomics, and all are supported by the JAX Cancer Center's technological initiatives in mouse modeling, genome analytics and quantitative cell biology.

 The Morrell Park fire

-On May 10 1989 a flash fire destroyed the Morrell Park mouse production facility.
-The fire raged for five hours, requiring over 100 firefighters from 15 companies and a total of 16 trucks for the fire to be contained.
+On May 10, 1989, a flash fire destroyed the Morrell Park mouse production facility.
+The fire lasted for five hours, requiring over 100 firefighters from 15 companies and a total of 16 trucks for the fire to be contained.
 Four workers of the Colwell Construction Company who were installing fiberglass wallboard in the room where the fire broke out were injured, one with burns over 15 percent of his body.
-While none of the foundation strains were lost, 300000 production mice (about 50% of their stock) died, resulting in a national shortage of laboratory mice and the layoff of 60 employees.
+While none of the foundation strains were lost, 300,000 production mice (about 50% of their stock) died, resulting in a national shortage of laboratory mice and the layoff of 60 employees.

 This was the second fire to severely affect the laboratory; the 1947 fire that burned most of the island destroyed most of the laboratory, and its mice.
 Worldwide donations of funds and mice allowed the lab to resume operations in 1948.